MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 - Phone
 - WindowsEmailAddress

-The following attributes are temporarily unavailable in the output when using the "-Filter" or when using the cmdlet without any input parameter:
+The following attributes are temporarily unavailable in the output when using the "-Filter" or when used without the "-Identity" parameter:
 - SoftDeletionTimeStamp
 - WhenChanged
 - OnPremHostingProvider